goauthentik/authentik/website/integrations/services/fortigate-ssl/index.md

 ## Provider section

-Lets setup the provider using the saml metadata from the FortiGate
+Let's set up the provider using the SAML metadata from the FortiGate.

 ### Setup the provider using metadata